davedawkins/doodletoy/README.md

 - Review the development-only settings - for example, you can tell Appwrite to disable request throttling during development.
 Remember to re-enable this for production!

 For the front-end, Sutil worked great.
 I extended Sutil to support media queries in the component-level styling.
 This is a feature borrowed from Svelte, and I really like it.
 It means that each page effectively has its own style sheet (see use of `withStyle` in the source).

+I have to mention how productive it is to be able to code front-end web apps with F#; [Fable](https://fable.io) + VSCode + [Ionide](https://ionide.io/) is a formidable set of tools that enable me to code in F# as if I was developing regular .NET applications on the desktop, or for a server platform.
+I frequently forget that this is all targeting JavaScript.

+The Appwrite bindings are now available as a `nuget` package, [Fable.Appwrite](https://www.nuget.org/packages/Fable.Appwrite).

 ## References